CuckooEXE/ImperfectProjector/README.md

 ![XM25QH128C Schematic](./images/schematic.png)

-This is great and all, but what it doesn't tell me is the orientation of the chip, i.e. is the white dot on the chip the `CS` or the `SI`?
+This is great and all, but what it doesn't tell me is the orientation of the chip, i.e. is the dot on the chip the `CS` or the `SI`?
 I ended up pulling their actual [Data Sheet](https://www.xmcwh.com/uploads/801/XM25QH128C_Ver2.1.pdf) which proved to be *much* more useful.

 First, we have to figure out some information from the rest of the characters on the physical chip itself, as this will tell us the chip layout.
 Using the "Ordering Information" diagram from the Data Sheet: